(Full time) 2023 start

 Where an A-Level Science subject is taken, we require a pass in the practical science element, alongside the achievement of the A-Level at the stated grade.

-Extended Project Qualification (EPQ) and International Project Qualification (IPQ): We recognise the value of these qualifications and the effort and enthusiasm that applicants put into them, and where an applicant offers an A in the EPQ or IPQ we may make an offer of AAB at A-Level (any required subjects such as Mathematics must still be at grade A).
+Extended Project Qualification (EPQ), International Project Qualification (IPQ) and Welsh Baccalaureate Advanced Skills Challenge Certificate (ASCC): We recognise the value of these qualifications and the effort and enthusiasm that applicants put into them, and where an applicant offers an A in the EPQ/IPQ/ASCC we may make an offer of AAB at A-Level (any required subjects such as Mathematics must still be at grade A).

 All applicants must be studying Mathematics at level 3.
 For most students, this requirement is fulfilled by achieving the required grade in A-level Maths.
 Applicants for whom this requirement is to be fulfilled via qualifications other than A-levels (eg BTEC Maths and Additional/Further Maths modules) may be required to take a diagnostic Maths test in addition to their other level 3 maths studies.
 This is to ensure a suitable level of mathematical literacy.

-GCSE: English Language at grade C (4) or above, or an appropriate English language qualification.
+GCSE: English Language at grade 4 or above, or an appropriate English language qualification.
 We will accept Level 2 Functional Skills English in lieu of GCSE English.

 Access to HE Diploma